thindil/steamsky/bin/doc/MODDING.md

 ### Ship data structure
 - Each ship is between `ship` tags.
-- Attribute `index` is a index (it can be number or text) and must be unique.
+- Attribute `index` is a index (it can be a number or text) and must be unique.
   This value is used at this moment to set player ship and in Destroy types of goals.
-- Optional attribute `action`: what to do with this ship.
+- Optional attribute `action`: What to do with this ship.
 Possible values
   are: "add" (add this ship, default option), "remove" (remove this ship) or "update" (update selected ship).
 - Attribute `name`: Type of ship.
 Will be visible during combat information.